3 Things You Would Really Want to A/B Test In Your Mobile App

 Spreadshirt is a retailer specializing in the sale and purchase of original T-shirts and prints.
 The company decided to increase the number of users of its site and changed the infographic illustrating the mechanism of using this web resource.
 The new version was clear, and, most importantly, it was concise.
 As a result, the number of people who clicked on the button "Start selling now" increased by 60.6%!

 The Bottom Line

 The main mistake in the A/B testing is blind testing without the appropriate research base.
-When checking the mobile application, it is important to clearly understand what people want, rely on the thoughtful design of the product and continue testing until you get significant results.
+When checking the mobile application, it is essential to clearly understand what people want, rely on the thoughtful design of the product, and continue testing until you get significant results.